jacopofar/static-osm-indexer/README.md

 * `--stopwords` allows you to ignore words that are very common in addresses, for example the word for *street* in your language.
 Using it you can create a more balanced index.

 * `--token_length` is the amount of characters to be retrieved before fetching a file.
 By default 3, if you are processing Chinese or Japanese you should set it to 1 given the different statistical distribution of ideograms.

+# Extract road network

+Use `soi_extract_road_network` to extract the road network graph into a SQLLite database.
+Use `--help` for further instructions, it has flags to filter for the walking, bicycle and car network.
+The `--collapse-distance` flag allows to aggregate nodes that are close together to greatly reduce the complexity of the output.

+# Convert road network to geoJSON

+The `soi_road_network_to_geojson` command can produce a geoJSON representation of a road network.
+It will generate a file with the edges and another with only the nodes, for inspection.
+Notice that unless the area is very small or you used the `--collapse-distance` flag these files are going to be quite large.